Kamouyiaraki/nhm_training/nhm-hpc/data-storage.md

 - **Quota**: None
 - **Used for**:

-  + Temporary storage for files during job execution
+  - Temporary storage for files during job execution
-  + Data that can be easily recreated
+  - Data that can be easily recreated

 Scratch space serves as a temporary storage area for files needed only during job execution.
-You can utilize the `/mbl/share/scratch` folder for this purpose.
 The benefit of using this folder is that it won't affect your overall disk quota.
 Files in this folder are automatically deleted after 21 days of inactivity.
 However, it's recommended to delete them manually once you're finished.

 > Refrain from using the `/tmp` directory for temporary output, as it is reserved for system processes.
 Any data stored in `/tmp` may be deleted without notice.